Medically reviewed by Drugs.com. Last updated on Mar 13, 2022.

-NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may be increased in patients with cardiovascular disease or risk factors for cardiovascular disease.
-Nabumetone is contraindicated for the treatment of perioperative pain in the setting of CABG surgery.
-NSAIDs can also cause an increased risk of serious gastrointestinal adverse events especially in the elderly, including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal .
+NSAIDs cause an increased risk of serious or fatal cardiovascular thrombotic events, myocardial infarction, and stroke.
+Nabumetone is contraindicated in the setting of CABG surgery.
+NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events can occur at any time during use and without warning symptoms.
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events .

 Commonly used brand name(s)